Is your story to educate or entertain?

 Entertainment driven video content tends to work better for awareness, since it typically has broader appeal and tends to be more like to be shared with others.

 You have more creative freedom with an entertainment approach.
-Your tone can be humourous, dramatic or just unexpected.
+Your tone can be humorous, dramatic or just unexpected.
 Entertainment plays much more in to emotions than logic.
 Your entertainment content needs to make people ‘feel’ differently.

 What’s your story arc?